razatagarwal/be_drcnn/README.md

 5. Run main.py with the desired argument.

 ### Arguments for command line -
--h -> To get help for the CLI
+-h -> To get help for the CLI <br>
--a, --all -> Run the analysis on all the validation images and print CONFUSION MATRIX and ACCURACY -i, --image -> Run the analysis on one image, name to be given as the second argument.
+-a, --all -> Run the analysis on all the validation images and print CONFUSION MATRIX and ACCURACY <br>
+-i, --image -> Run the analysis on one image, name to be given as the second argument. <br>

 ### Example -
 python3.6 main.py -i image.png